Mkreidly91/SE-FACTORY-FINAL/readme.md

 npm run dev
 ```

 By following these steps, you'll have both the backend and frontend components of your project set up locally, and they will be ready to work together with the necessary configurations.
-The backend will connect to MongoDB, MongoDB Atlas configuration, and AWS S3 bucket setup, while the frontend will be ready for development and interaction with the backend API.